uskov-anton/auto-log/README.md

 |preprocess|function|no|
 |postprocess|function|no|

-> By default, the logger is used based on the [debug](https://github.com/visionmedia/debug) module.
-To activate, you must declare the environment variable `NODE_ENV=Autologger:*`

 ### type

 The type of the variable to which automatic logging is applied.
 One of the following values: